 GSIS reports are a composite of graduate student data currently on file in various university information systems.
 Programs should vet these data and use the “Comments” field to describe differences, if any, between GSIS-produced data and the data maintained within your program or department; however, we ask that you please report these discrepancies to the Graduate School in an e-mail so that we may update our source systems.
 GSIS is intended to help programs with this reporting task but is limited by available data.
 We need your help to improve our shared-information resources.

-Your electronic report to the Graduate School is due Monday, December 3, 2018.
-Send your completed spreadsheet as an attachment via email to Danielle Thoma.
+Your electronic report to the Graduate School is due Friday, December 5, 2019.
+Send your completed document as an attachment via email to Danielle Thoma.
 Please do not reformat the report or convert to Word or PDF.

 After downloading the reporting form for your program from your college/school's folder, it is your responsibility to review the data that has been prepopulated from the GSIS.
 You may include supplemental information or explanatory notes in the “Comments” field, as necessary, to describe the data presented.
 You may also include corrections in the “Comments” field if your data do not agree with information obtained from the GSIS.
 Please do not change the data that has been filled in for you.
 Read the Characteristics of Doctoral Programs Frequently Asked Questions for additional information on completing the form.